awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Migrating.md

 Once the Replica cluster exists, you monitor the lag between it and the source RDS for PostgreSQL DB instance\.
 When the replica lag is zero \(0\), you can promote the Replica cluster\.
 Replication stops, the Replica cluster is promoted to a standalone Aurora DB cluster, and the reader is promoted to writer instance for the cluster\.
 You can then add instances to the Aurora PostgreSQL DB cluster to size your Aurora PostgreSQL DB cluster for your use case\.
 You can also delete the RDS for PostgreSQL DB instance if you have no further need of it\.

 **Note**
-It can take several hours per tebitype \(TiB\) of data for the migration to complete\.
+It can take several hours per terabyte of data for the migration to complete\.

 You can't create an Aurora read replica if your RDS for PostgreSQL DB instance already has an Aurora read replica or if it has a cross\-Region read replica\.